-We will send you details on these procedures when you contact us to book your tour or event.
-Please note that Brubacher House may limit site access and tour length in order to enable physical distancing.
+Please note that Brubacher House may limit site access and tour length in order to enable physical distancing as needed.
 Our protocols may also change as the COVID-19 situation and University of Waterloo policy evolve.
 Click here for up-to-date information on COVID-19 at the University of Waterloo.

 - Become acquainted with the Pennsylvania German heritage of Waterloo County

 - Learn firsthand from knowledgeable tour guides about the life of a Pennsylvania German Mennonite family during the mid-nineteenth century

 - See an authentic depiction of a Pennsylvania German farm home in Waterloo County during the 1850-90 period